zfoteff/zfoteff/README.md

 Im currently working on ...

-A Macro nutrient and exercise application with React, Django, and Postgres.
+A Lacrosse statistics and team management platform using Python/FastAPI, MySQL, and Redis